What is it?

 You may hear about it with other names.
-Pronounced /ˈəʊbəʊ/, from the french meaning “high woodwind” and called oboé in portuguese.
-A person that plays the oboe it’s called a oboist
+Pronounced /ˈəʊbəʊ/, from the french meaning “high woodwind” and called oboé in Portuguese.
+A person that plays the oboe it’s called an oboist

 The types of oboe are determined by time period :